-The morning session asked how have students been taught, looking at the move from traditional lectures and tutorials to the use of new technologies, a variety of pedagogies and the development of student-centred learning.
+The morning session will ask how have students been taught, looking at the move from traditional lectures and tutorials to the use of new technologies, a variety of pedagogies and the development of student-centred learning.

-The afternoon session reflected on 50 years of the student experience, placing learners’ perspectives at the centre.
+The afternoon session will reflect on 50 years of the student experience, placing learners’ perspectives at the centre.

 - Prof John Beckett, University of Nottingham

 - Prof Harold Silver, Author of Tradition and Higher Education

 - Prof Malcolm Tight, Lancaster University